haohao88888888/PointSwinFusion/README.md

 ## Example Commands

-See `autodl_multi_order_experiments.md` for the training and evaluation commands used in the paper.
+The training and evaluation commands are provided in `autodl_multi_order_experiments.md` inside the code snapshot archive.
 ## Code Availability

 The code is released to support reproducibility of the manuscript.